-Especially in the handling of large, heavy and long goods with differing dimensions, employees often have little experience.
+Employees often have little experience when it comes to the handling of large, heavy, and long goods with differing dimensions.
 If the operator makes a mistake when calculating the residual load capacity, this can quickly turn into a safety risk for them or other employees in the warehouse.
-It is very laborious to use a payload diagram to calculate the height up to which the goods may be lifted.
+It is extremely laborious to use a payload diagram to calculate the height up to which the goods may be lifted.
 However, if employees rely only on their intuition, the truck could tip over in the worst case.
 Operating errors can also quickly occur when transporting or maneuvering the load, for example because the operator drives with the load raised or the tiller is turned in too abruptly.

 Everything under control

-Linde Load Management Advanced shows the relevant load information on a large, color display: on one hand the actual weight on the fork arms and on the other the current and maximum permitted lifting height.
+Linde Load Management Advanced shows the relevant load information on a large, color display: both the actual weight on the fork arms, and the current and maximum permitted lifting height.
 In addition, it warns the operator when the fork arms are moved near the maximum payload.
 If the operator nevertheless raises the fork arms further, the lifting function is switched off, thus preventing a safety-critical situation.
 The operator can now no longer raise the fork arms but instead only lower them.

 Real-time speed control

-The precise information on load weight and lifting height is also used to adjust the acceleration and travel speed of the pallet stacker in relation to steering angle, load weight and lifting height.
-This protects the operator from moving the tiller too abruptly at increased speed or accelerating too fast with the load lifted.
+The precise information on load weight and lifting height is also used to adjust the acceleration and travel speed of the pallet stacker based on the steering angle, load weight, and lifting height.
+This prevents the operator from moving the tiller too abruptly at higher speeds or accelerating too fast with the load lifted.
 Both maneuvers would place the truck in an unstable position.